gerpy/muos-artwork/build-catalogue/README.md

 ## Prerequisite

 1. These scripts are written in Windows Powershell.
 They can be placed anywhere : the working directories are passed as parameters.
 It requires that you have already scraped artwork in a folder (here `D:\Emulation\MEDIA`.
 This folder must contain subfolders with artwork corresponding to ROM files.
+Only `covers` and `screenshots` folders are mandatory.

 ```
 PS D:\Emulation\MEDIA> tree